Get Started

 You have applied for your citizenship and now an interview has been scheduled.
 What will happen?
 What questions will you be asked?
-Who can accompany to the interview?
+Who can accompany you to the interview?

 The officer who will conduct the interview will introduce themselves and administer an oath prior to the interview.
 The questions they can ask are related to the following topics: